-- Engineers must arrive on duty appropriately attired in work clothes and work shoes. - Each duty engineer (engineer of the watch) shall arrive for their watch alert, sober and well rested. - No duty engineer will allow the relieving duty engineer to stand his watch if it is suspected that they are under the influence of drugs or alcohol, or for some other reason unable to stand a safe and competent watch. - The relieving duty engineer must acknowledge and understand the Chief Engineer's standing orders as well as any other night orders given.
+- Engineers must arrive on duty appropriately attired in work clothes and work shoes. - Each Duty Engineer (engineer of the watch) shall arrive for their watch alert, sober and well rested. - No Duty Engineer will allow the relieving Duty Engineer to stand watch if it is suspected that their relief may be under the influence of a substance, whether legal or illegal, or for some other reason unable to stand a safe and competent watch.